Mark E. Smith: Lyrical and vocal style

 Smith sang with a heavy Mancunian accent, and typically wrote in a cryptic style.
 His abstruse song titles, often derived from cutting out words and phrases from books and newspapers, reflect the same tendency, for example "To Nkroachment: Yarbles" (1985).
 His vocal style was similarly unusual, and his delivery is known for his tendency to end phrases with an "ah"-sound.
-He often speak-sang or slurred his lyrics, especially from the mid-1990s.
+He often spoke-sang or slurred his lyrics, especially from the mid-1990s.
 His singing voice, particularly when playing live, has been described as "rambling", and he often interjected improvised rants between verses.
 He tended to write lyrics as free-form prose into one of his many notebooks, and only later set them to pieces of music composed by Fall musicians.
 He was a prolific writer who often wrote in dense, continuous prose, which he would later edit down into lyrics.
 He crafted compound-noun headline tabloidese titles (Petty Thief Lout, Joker Hysterical Face, Mere Pseud Magazine Ed, Oswald Defence Lawyer) but also worked with the semblance of narrative (Container Drivers; Jawbone and the Air Rifle: "The rabbit hunter said goodbye to his infertile spouse"; Leave the Capital; Sparta FC).

 Some of Smith's vocal tracks were recorded spontaneously at his home, when he sang into a dictaphone or cassette recorder, including sections of "Paintwork" from the Fall's 1985 album This Nation's Saving Grace, which also includes the voice of Alan Cooper discussing main sequence stars, from a documentary Smith happened to be watching at the time.
-He later adapted the resulting sound effect in the studio; examples include for the intro to "Bad News Girl" (1988).
+He later adapted the resulting sound effect in the studio; examples include the intro to "Bad News Girl" (1988).